juslop/angular-chat/README.md

 Django app serves angular files when in debug mode.
 It uses standard Django authentication.
 Create chat rooms and manage users with Django admin.
 Note: Django login and user account view are still in old school format in separate pages.

-Rest API app requires with Django 1.5, Django rest framework 2.3.9, Python 2.7 and PIL
+Rest API app requires Django 1.5, Django rest framework 2.3.9, Python 2.7 and PIL